 Emily has written for VegNews Magazine and Veggie Life Magazine and has been interviewed for and had recipes featured in Sacramento Magazine.
 Emily has taught at Dr. John and Mary McDougall’s Health and Medical Center, including twice at their Celebrity Chef Weekends.
 She has been a presenter at the San Francisco VegFest, the Sacramento VegFest, Farm Sanctuary, Williams-Sonoma and more.
 For the past several years, Emily has been teaching popular cooking classes at the Sacramento Natural Foods Co-op.

-In 2017, Emily joined the Food Revolution Network as Content and Outreach Associate.
-In her role for the FRN, she uses her years of experience to write blog posts and answer questions about plant-based living on social media.
+From 2017-2018, Emily was on staff with the Food Revolution Network as Content and Outreach Associate and Staff Writer, putting her years of experience to work writing popular blog posts and answering questions about plant-based living on social media.

-Emily has a Bachelor’s degree in Religion from Otterbein University in Westerville, Ohio and lives in Sacramento, California with her family.
+Emily has a Bachelor’s degree in Religion from Otterbein University in Westerville, Ohio, is Certified in Plant-Based Nutrition from the T. Colin Campbell Center for Nutrition Studies at eCornell and is currently completing her training to become a Certified Health and Wellness Coach through Wellcoaches School of Coaching.
+She lives in Sacramento, California with her family.

 Brian made the switch to a whole food, plant-based diet in September of 2012 after attending a McDougall advanced study weekend to learn how to prevent heart disease.
 After returning from the McDougall weekend, he realized he didn’t have the cooking skills to live this new plant-based lifestyle, so he found Emily to teach him a couple of cooking classes.
 He started attending her monthly cooking classes at the Sacramento Natural Foods Co-op and eventually, they started dating.